 Dry Rot is not easy to identify and even more difficult to treat.

 The best course of action is always to seek specialist advice.
-Having a professional survey and treat the affected area will ensure the safety of your home and guarantee structural integrity for years to come.
+Having a professional survey and treat the affected area will ensure the safety of your home and also guarantee structural integrity for years to come.

 Book a Survey now to get a Professional Report!